1. Introduction to the EQcorrscan package¶

 1.5.
 Running tests¶

 One of the main goals of EQcorrscan is to improve reliability and reproducibility of earthquake detection.
-To this end, EQcorrscan has a moderate test-base (you can check how much of our codebase if tested by looked at the badges in the github repository).
+To this end, EQcorrscan has a set of tests (you can check how much of our codebase if tested by looked at the badges in the github repository).
 You can also run these tests yourself locally to ensure that everything runs as you would expect in your environment.
 Although every effort has been made to ensure these tests run smoothly on all supported environments (using the ci bots), if you do find any issues, please let us know on the github page.

 To run the tests you will need to have pytest installed along with a couple of extras (pytest-pep8 and pytest-cov).
 These can be installed by pip: